 17 February 2020

-The Chain Upon Which the Cipher of Mohammed is Engraved: An Investigation into the Narrative focus of The Itinerary and the Role of Baghdad for Medieval Jewish Communities
+“The Chain Upon Which the Cipher of Mohammed is Engraved”: An Investigation into the Narrative focus of The Itinerary and the Role of Baghdad for Medieval Jewish Communities

 In the travelogue known as the Itinerary, Jewish rabbi and explorer Benjamin of Tudela records his personal experiences and first-hand accounts of far-away cities and lands as he travels from Europe all across the known Jewish world in the twelfth century.
 In his journey, Benjamin sets out from Saragosa, Spain and travels around the Mediterranean, bringing him to the lands of Greece and Byzantium.
 From there, the explorer continues his journey throughout the Middle East, visiting massive cities of the medieval period, such as Baghdad and Jerusalem; he continues his journey to cities like Alexandria in Africa and finishes with the kingdoms of Europe as he prepares for his return home.
 Astonished by the cultural and material wealth of these cities, which contain “columns of marble” and “pillars of gold and silver,” Benjamin records the beauty and magnificence of the cities as well as accounts of their rulers and histories as well (96, 70).
 Additionally, Benjamin also notes the conditions and “great oppression” that Jewish communities are subjected to in these lands, and when given opportunity the rabbi retells biblical tales and Jewish history (72).
 He thus continually records descriptions of not only the cities and lands he travels to, but also the condition of Jewish communities and their treatment as minorities.
 As Benjamin completes his explorations, he reflects back on his travels and draws conclusions regarding the fate of Judaism during the diaspora of his era: when the time is right, the Jewish community must reunite in the Holy Land, and it is the responsibility of the community to be prepared for this destiny.

 Benjamin’s travels and ventures across the world bring him to countless cities and foreign lands; subsequently, the explorer records all of his encounters and experiences within each city visited.
-However, most cities only receive brief statements and remarks, while a select few locations are highlighted by Benjamin and depicted in great length and detail.
+However, while most cities only receive brief statements and remarks, a select few locations are highlighted by Benjamin and depicted in great length and detail.
 A clear example of this is Benjamin’s portrayal of Baghdad, where he spends much time illustrating the wealth of the city and the benevolence of the caliph himself.
 One begins to wonder, why does Benjamin devote so much time and effort into the writings about a specific city like Baghdad?
 At first glance, a simple answer arises: Baghdad was the largest city of the medieval period, and thus Benjamin had significantly more source material to write about.
 However, after careful analysis of Benjamin’s rhetoric in his Itinerary, one is able to see that the reasons behind this focus are more complex.
 After considering this issue, we can better understand Benjamin’s own motives in writing his travelogue; thus, we can achieve a more careful reading of the work.
 Additionally, Benjamin’s emphasis on Baghdad reveals important attributes about the medieval world itself, helping historians to elucidate the role and scope of the prominent city of Baghdad.